 Which exercises are best for back pain?

-Before choosing the correct stretches for you, you must know where you are experiencing painful sensations in your back.
+Before choosing the correct stretches for you, you must identify where you are experiencing painful sensations in your back.
 Do you feel it in your lower back?
 Or are you noticing a burning sensation between your shoulder blades?

 As with any new type of exercise, it's recommended that you start gently.
 If you experience any pain, back out of the posture slowly, and don't push yourself into uncomfortable positions.
 The idea is to gently stretch out the muscles, not to do further damage.

 The following exercises can be performed twice a day.
 However, if you feel sore or stiff, give yourself time to rest.
 The body must have time to adjust to the new movements.